emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 In addition, they receive `handlerInfos` in their arguments, which are an undocumented internal implementation detail of router.js that doesn't belong in Ember's public API.
 Everything you can do with handlerInfos can be done with the `RouteInfo`.

-For examples on how to transition both the `Route` and `Router` usages if `willTransition` and `didTransition` please refer to the [deprecation app](https://deprecations-app-prod.herokuapp.com/deprecations/v3.x/#toc_deprecate-router-events).
+For examples on how to transition both the `Route` and `Router` usages of `willTransition` and `didTransition`, please refer to the [deprecation app](https://deprecations-app-prod.herokuapp.com/deprecations/v3.x/#toc_deprecate-router-events).

 **Transition State Removal (6 of 6)**